Harryyadav/slate/source/includes/projects.md

 Fields      | Required | Description
 ------------|----------|-------------
-application | Yes      | The ID of the application the project should be created under. groups      | No       | A list of dictionaries per group that are to be assigned to the project.
-Each dictionary should contain the group's id and the desired role. name        | Yes      | The name of the new project. profile     | No       | The ID of the desired profile for the project. users       | No       | A list of dictionaries per user that are to be assigned to the project.
-Each dictionary should contain the user's email and the desired role. locked      | No       | A boolean field to lock or unlock the project.
+application | Yes      | The ID of the application the project should be created under. name        | Yes      | The name of the new project. profile     | No       | The ID of the desired profile for the project. locked      | No       | A boolean field to lock or unlock the project.
 It can only be used by users that have lock_project_survey permission